tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/06-inputs-02/README.md

 # More Practice with Variables and Logic Check

-You will be getting more practice declaring and manipulating variables and checking logic in this exercise.
+You will be getting more practice declaring and manipulating variables, and checking logic in this exercise.

 ## Instructions